-In August 2022, the IRA was signed into law.
+In August 2022, the IRA Inflation Reduction Act (IRA) was signed into law.
 The IRA made certain changes to existing energy tax credit laws and enacted a new 15% corporate alternative minimum tax (CAMT), effective in 2023.

-Changes to the energy tax credit laws include: increases to the PTC rate, a new PTC for electricity generation using nuclear energy, expanded technologies that are eligible for energy tax credits, and the transferability of the energy tax credits.
+Changes 2023, and made certain changes to existing energy tax credit laws.
+For 2023 and the first quarter of 2024, PSEG and PSE&G recorded their best estimates of the impact of the CAMT.
+Certain changes to the energy tax credit laws include: increases to the PTC rate, a new PTC for electricity existing nuclear generation using nuclear energy, expanded technologies that are eligible for facilities, effective 2024 through 2032, a new technology neutral energy tax credits, credit, which includes new nuclear units and increases to nuclear generation capacity, effective 2025, and the transferability of the energy tax credits.
 See Note 3.
-Early Plant Retirements/Asset Dispositions and Impairments for additional information on the nuclear PTC.
+Early Plant Retirements/Asset Dispositions credits, effective 2023.